moonpic/himitsu/src/features.md

 ## Custom Video Player

-- Stream anime episodes with a built-in player that lets you choose audio and subtitle tracks.
+- Stream anime episodes with a semibuilt-in player that lets you choose audio and subtitle tracks.

---
+---

 ## Image Search

 - Anime search engine that fetches anime info based on the image provided.

 --

 ## Browse the Web

-- View web content directly within the app.
+- Navigate between your sources directly in the app

 ---